GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ## Innovative and Open Development Process

 The underlying architecture of the Electra Project is continuously subjected to multiple stages of validation.
 Through the validation process only the most valuable changes are adopted and integrated.
 Any and all decisions are subjected to review by the community prior to implementation.
 Even an optimal system has limits.
 Guarantees of reversibility and the highest level of quality are needed.
-One of Electra’s strengths is the ability to adapt and consistently meet the needs of a changing global environment.
+One of Electra's strengths is the ability to adapt and consistently meet the needs of a changing global environment.

 Building and deconstructing simultaneously is necessary to create the best possible product given the current limitations, and at the same time provide for the ability to further refine the product.
 In doing so we must accept the possibility that the existing technology has room to improve or that the underlying factors of previous developments have changed.
 Our methodology allows for continuous evolution of the technology within a changing environment.
 The resulting development will produce the best possible product at any given time.